“Compulsively readable... like a superfun rush event,

 with JEREMY IVERSEN,

-creator of 21
+creator of rush

 A. Yeah, actually I was an 18-year-old freshman in college.
 We were all supposed to keep journals in our required writing class.
 I've never been a big fan of the journal, so I asked if I could write a short story instead.
-The story I wrote was the base of 21.
+The story I wrote was the base of rush.

 Q. So you got some great feedback on it?